 Dead End HorrorIf you want to watch an original and weird horror movie, Dead End must be your choice.
-You will think that it’s another wrong turn gone bad horror movie in the beginning, but after some time you will realize that it’s something completely different.
-Written and directed by Jean-Baptiste Andrea and Fabrice Canepa, this movie definitely has that European vibe.
-When you combine it with a noir atmosphere and something as American as visiting grandparents for Christmas (I guess this also happens in other countries, but as a movie motive, American cinematography has a special place for Christmas movies), you get a very engaging and entertaining movie.
-Subtle dark humor lightened the strange events that are happening and the dysfunctional family motive added another dimension to the story.
-Since most of the movie is happening inside a car, this helped immensely with the pacing and atmosphere.It’s Christmas Eve and Frank Harrington is trying to reach his parents’ house, driving his family along with his daughter’s boyfriend, where they are expecting them for a traditional Christmas dinner.
-Running late, he decides to take a shortcut through the woods and this is where strange things start to happen.Basically a road trip movie, Dead End reminded me of another movie that employs a similar plot: Retroactive.
-The former being a much darker and dare I say, funnier movie.
-Character driven, it features a very dynamic and relatable relationship between the characters.
+It features an authentic story, an intense atmosphere, and even a few laughs.
+Plus, the whole thing is happening on Christmas Eve!
+However, I would say that Dead End has a distinctly European feel to it.
+Something subversive and a bit artistic, a thing you rarely see in formulaic American horror.
+Perhaps something to do with the fact that the French duo Jean-Baptiste Andrea and Fabrice Canepa wrote and directed this movie.
+Subtle dark humor lightened the strange and surreal situations.
+Couple this with the whole dysfunctional family thing and you got yourself quite a movie.
+Also, did I mention that most of the movie is taking place inside a car?
+I must have as it adds this claustrophobic, pressure cooker vibe to the atmosphere.Dead End actually feels like one of those great X-Files or Twilight Zone episodes.
+It’s creative, engaging and it will definitely keep your attention for eighty short minutes.
+It also taps into some powerful and well-known myths about driving down the poorly lit and strange road during the night.
+I’m sure you’ve heard of a couple of them.
+When you consider all this and just how many different motives are in play here you realize that this is an incredibly well-crafted movie.
+Something that movie fans quickly recognized as this movie earned a whopping $77 million on DVD sales.
+The cast was great, led by two seasoned actors, Ray Wise, and Lin Shaye.
+You surely remember Lin from such hits as Kingpin and Detroit Rock City.
+The youngins were also pretty solid and convincing.
+It’s Christmas Eve and Frank Harrington is trying to reach his parents’ house, driving his family along with his daughter’s boyfriend, where they are expecting them for a traditional Christmas dinner.
+He’s running late, so he takes a shortcut through the woods and this is where strange things start to happen.Basically a road trip movie, Dead End reminded me of another movie that employs a similar plot: Retroactive.
+The former is a much darker and dare I say, funnier movie.
 The actors really nailed their parts here and soon you will feel like you know this family, hell, you’ve known them for years.
-However, they are now on a road to hell and you are sitting comfortably at your house.Minute by minute, Dead End will carefully and patiently keep drawing you in, until you’re completely immersed into this masterpiece.
-Working on a small budget, Andrea and Canepa perfected the script, sculpting the characters to be naturally driven and this resonated throughout the movie with that dynamic and realistic dialogue.
-Like a great X-Files episode, Dead End is one of those movies that you will not forget.
-Enjoy.Directors: Jean-Baptiste Andrea, Fabrice CanepaCast: Ray Wise, Lin Shaye, Mick Cain, Alexandra Holden, Amber Smith, Steve ValentineFun Facts: At the end of the end credits, there’s this message: “To everyone still with us at the end of these credits, thank you!
+However, they are now on a road to hell and you are sitting comfortably at your house.Minute by minute, Dead End will carefully and patiently keep drawing you in, until you’re completely immersed in this masterpiece.
+A masterpiece that you’re going to remember.
+That fucking scene with Lin Shaye scratching her head is just pure fucking gold.
+Finally, if you’re looking for movies like Dead End, I recommend you check out our selection of Movies About Driving.
+Directors: Jean-Baptiste Andrea, Fabrice CanepaWriters: Jean-Baptiste Andrea, Fabrice CanepaCast: Ray Wise, Lin Shaye, Mick Cain, Alexandra Holden, Amber Smith, Steve ValentineFun Facts: At the end of the end credits, there’s this message: “To everyone still with us at the end of these credits, thank you!
 God bless you.
-You sure do like Movies!”Rating: IMDb Link: http://www.imdb.com/title/tt0308152/Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website ΔThis site uses Akismet to reduce spam.
+You sure do like Movies!”Rating: IMDb Link: http://www.imdb.com/title/tt0308152/Leave a ReplyYour email address will not be published.CommentName* Email* Website ΔThis site uses Akismet to reduce spam.
 Learn how your comment data is processed.